rohasnagpal/AI-Blueprint/README.md

 - Prepare a mediation or settlement strategy memo.
 - Summarize a matter for a client or supervising partner.
 - Run a partner-review council before sending work product.

+## Local and Network Versions

+AI Blueprint can be used in two ways:

+- **Local version:** run AI Blueprint privately on one machine for solo lawyers, experiments, document review, research, and local-first workflows.
+- **Network/server version:** run AI Blueprint for a firm, team, or legal department with shared workspaces, matter access, permissions, audit trails, reusable blueprints, and centralized configuration.

+The local version is the fastest way to start.
+The network version is the direction for multi-user legal practice.

 ## Quick Start